 CoC instructional resources are accessed through the use of your GT user account and password.
 Each semester, TSO ensures that appropriate classes are able to access the CoC instructional resources that the faculty have requested (see Resource Requests above).
 When needed, TSO can also create and manage groups of users within classes for the purpose of project teams.

-To assure that the instructional labs provided by the College and OIT have the capabilities that are necessary to support all of our teaching programs, please consult with Andrew Leonard about your needs well in advance (preferably a minimum of a semester in advance, whenever possible).
-Since resources within both organizations are limited, there will inevitably be compromises with respect to the time frame in which acquisition, installation, and support of new capabilities can be achieved.
+To ensure that these resources provided by the College and OIT have the capabilities that are necessary to support all of our teaching programs, please consult with Andrew Leonard about your needs.

 Lab Usage Policies